Ensembl/ensembl-client/src/ensembl/doc/architecture/decisions/0017-server-side-rendering.md

 ### Deceptive non-interactive pages
 There is, inevitably, a time, between the moment that a server-rendered page is displayed in the browser (marked as Time to First Paint) and the moment that all the necessary javascript is fetched and parsed by the browser (marked as Time to Interactive).
 During this time window, the page cannot respond to user interactions.
 Sometimes, users start interacting with the page during this window of unresponsiveness, which results in a negative experience.

 We believe that this will not present a significant problem, because we expect Ensembl users to use powerful hardware and fast networks.
-To alleviate this problem further, we will be using caching with service workers.
+To alleviate this problem further, we will be proactively caching the javascript files in the users' browsers using service workers.

 ## Implementation
-Assuming that we agree that server-side rendering is a desirable functionality of the new Ensembl site, below is the discussion of how to achieve it.
+Assuming that we agree that server-side rendering is a desirable for the new Ensembl site, below is the discussion of how to achieve it.

 The new Ensembl site is being developed using React, which can be run on the server and render a web page to an HTML string or to a Node stream.
 This points us to a solution that utilizes React itself instead of adding a dedicated rendering service such as Rendertron.